-Know-Before-You-Go
+Know Before You Go 2023-2024

-Busses and Parking
+Buses and Parking

 Book your bus to arrive at The Sheldon 20 minutes before showtime, and to leave The Sheldon 1 hour after show time.
-Busses park for free on the street in front of The Sheldon.
+Staff will be waiting to help your bus park in the appropriate place.
+Buses park for free on the street in front of The Sheldon and in the lot.
 Cars park for free in the West Lot, on the right side of The Sheldon if you are facing the steps.
+The group should stay on the bus and send one person in to check in the group and get further instructions.

-Tickets
+Tickets & Payment

 No tickets will be sent out, but the seats reflected on your invoice will be reserved together, and you will be seated by ushers in the concert hall when you arrive.

-Payment

-Your payment is due by the day of the show.
-Your school can send a check, or we can take credit card information over the phone.
+Your payment is due 30 days before the show.
+Payment online with a credit card is the preferred method, but your school can also send a check.
 Please contact the Director of Education if you have special circumstances.
+Ticketing and Payment Policies Document is included with your invoice.